nodejs/node/doc/api/stream.markdown

   Buffer encoding, such as `'utf8'` or `'ascii'`
 * return {Boolean} Whether or not more pushes should be performed

-Note: **This function should be called by Readable implementors, NOT by consumers of Readable streams.**
+Note: **This method should be called by Readable implementors, NOT by consumers of Readable streams.**

-The `_read()` function will not be called again until at least one `push(chunk)` call is made.

-The `Readable` class works by putting data into a read queue to be pulled out later by calling the `read()` method when the `'readable'` event fires.

-The `push()` method will explicitly insert some data into the read queue.
-If it is called with `null` then it will signal the end of the data (EOF).
+If a value other than null is passed, The `push()` method adds a chunk of data into the queue for subsequent stream processors to consume.
+If `null` is passed, it signals the end of the stream (EOF), after which no more data can be written.

+The data added with `push` can be pulled out by calling the `read()` method when the `'readable'`event fires.

 This API is designed to be as flexible as possible.
 For example, you may be wrapping a lower-level source which has some sort of